jorditg/jorditg.github.io/about.md

 Alejandro Jodorowsky

-### Are you looking for a Data Science Research Consultant or for an eventual business collaboration ?
+### Are you looking for a Research Consultant or for an eventual business collaboration ?
 ### Contact me:

 [jordi.delatorre@gmail.com](mailto:jordi.delatorre@gmail.com)